-- A larger study of 191 patients with opioid or cocaine use disorder helped participants complete detox, and many maintained abstinence for several months, often reporting fewer drug cravings.
+- A more extensive study of 191 patients with opioid or cocaine use disorder helped participants complete detox, and many maintained abstinence for several months, often reporting fewer drug cravings.

 After these studies, researchers believe ibogaine treatment works almost as an interruption of addiction rather than a cure.
 It’s important to note that most of these studies are on very small sample sizes that may not apply to a more significant population.

-While there’s promising evidence that ibogaine treatment for opioid addiction might be useful, we need more controlled studies and clinical trials to determine this treatment’s safety and efficacy.
-Also, we need more long-term studies to analyze the long-term effects of ibogaine in the body.
+While there’s promising evidence that ibogaine treatment for opioid addiction might be helpful, we need more controlled studies and clinical trials to determine this treatment’s safety and efficacy.
+Also, we need more long-term studies to analyze the long-term effects of ibogaine on the body.

 Risk Factors for Ibogaine Treatment

-Because ibogaine treatment is still not fully developed, there are many risk factors.
+Because ibogaine treatment is still not fully developed, many risk factors exist.
 It’s paramount to only try ibogaine treatment under the direction of a medical professional that understands the various complications, which include: